btecu/ember-cli-bootstrap-datetimepicker/README.md

 {{bs-datetimepicker date=myDate widgetParent='#an-element-id'}}
 ```

-On picker show, places the widget at the identifier (string) or jQuery object if the element has css position: 'relative'
+On picker show, places the widget at the identifier (string) or jQuery object if the element has css position: 'relative'.

 #### widgetPositioning